iainfraser188/pda-static-test/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
   total                                    # should have "=0"after total
   for card in cards:
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of" + total   #incorrect indentation

 ```